-A 100% penalty will be imposed for backtacking.
-Backtracking is defined as either re-joining the active track line at a point prior to the point where the pilot departed from it or flying with an angle of greater than 90 degrees in respect to the intended flight direction within a corridor defined by the width used to score gates in the task.
+A 50% penalty will be imposed for backtacking.
+Backtracking is defined in S.10 4.24.5.
 If the task involves more than one possible active track line (e.g. Cog wheel navigation with unknown legs), all track lines shall be considered as active.